franciscoxavier04/pm-BIM/docs/release-notes/16-1-0/README.md

 Meeting organizers and participants can generate a printable PDF that includes the agenda, outcomes, participants, and more.
 This makes it ideal for sharing with colleagues, archiving meeting records, or informing stakeholders who could not attend.

 The export is available via the More (⋯) menu for both one-time meetings and individual occurrences of recurring meetings.
-You can **customize the PDF** before download by choosing wheather to include:
+You can **customize the PDF** before download by choosing whether to include:

 - the list of participants,
 - the list of attachments,